fZpHr/netpractice_42/README.md

 ## Description

 The NetPractice project offers students a series of exercises to familiarize them with the basics of network communications.
-The exercises cover various aspects of network protocols, from socket programming to creating clients and servers, as well as data exchange and error handling.
+The exercises cover various aspects of network protocols.

 ## Objective